bmourad01/lang-n-change/README.md

 - ppx_let
 - ppx_sexp_conv

-For compiling to λProlog, the most recent version of Teyjus (https://github.com/teyjus/teyjus) is needed to execute the generated `.mod` and `.sig` files.
+For compiling to λProlog, the most recent version of Teyjus (https://github.com/teyjus/teyjus) is needed to compile and query the generated `.mod` and `.sig` files.

 ## Building